Welcome to Forest School

 Outdoor Play

-SPLASH has been incorporating the Forest School Principals into our curriculum since 2015 and we have two Forest School Practitioners amongst our staff team who have trained with Forest School Canada.
+SPLASH has been incorporating the Forest School Principals into our curriculum since early 2000s and we have several Forest School Practitioners amongst our team who have trained with Forest School Canada.
 We started our foray into land-based learning when we started our gardening program and have been building and expanding ever since!

 Indigenous Teachings